 Fraudsters rely on company policies that promote helpful employees and an inherent desire to trust another individual.
 Two of the most common and successful types of social engineering fraud are:

-Imposter Fraud - This form of social engineering will typically involve a fraudster impersonating a person in authority, a fellow employee or a counterparty in order to gather sensitive information.
+This form of social engineering fraud will typically involve a fraudster impersonating a person in authority, a fellow employee or a counterparty in order to gather sensitive information.
 The employee, in the belief they are performing their duties will facilitate the request that requires a payment to a fraudulent bank account.

-Invoice Fraud - This form of social engineering will typically involve a fraudster sending an email or letter, under the guise of a genuine supplier.
+This form of social engineering fraud will typically involve a fraudster sending an email or letter, under the guise of a genuine supplier.
 The fraudster may have identified work currently being undertaken, or recently completed.
 The fraudster purporting to be the supplier reports their bank details have changed and payment is mistakenly sent to the fraudulent bank account.

 How to prevent social engineering fraud?